 Pupil achievement is consistently high.
-Typically at KS4, 80% of pupils achieve at least 5+ A-C grades, including English and Maths, at GCSE or equivalent with 40% of grades at A/A. Value added measures indicate excellent progress for all types of students.
+Typically at KS4, 80% of pupils have achieved at least 5+ A-C grades, including English and Maths, at GCSE or equivalent with 40% of grades at A/A. In 2017 79% of pupils achieved grade 4+ in English and Maths.
+Value added measures indicate excellent progress for all types of students; the progress8 figure for 2017 was +0.58.
 Achievement has been excellent from the outset in the Sixth Form with the significant majority of all grades achieved by students being A- B. University admissions are very strong including students gaining places on competitive courses at the most selective universities, including Oxbridge.